Electric power transmission: Overhead transmission

 A typical ACSR.
 The conductor consists of seven strands of steel surrounded by four layers of aluminium.

 High-voltage overhead conductors are not covered by insulation.
-The conductor material is nearly always an aluminium alloy, formed of several strands and possibly reinforced with steel strands.
+The conductor material is usually an aluminium alloy, formed of several strands and possibly reinforced with steel strands.
 Copper was sometimes used for overhead transmission, but aluminum is lighter, reduces yields only marginally and costs much less.
 Overhead conductors are supplied by several companies.
 Conductor material and shapes are regularly improved to increase capacity.

 Conductor sizes range from 12 mm^{2} (#6 American wire gauge) to 1,092 mm^{2} (2,156,000 circular mils area), with varying resistance and current-carrying capacity.
 For large conductors (more than a few centimetres in diameter), much of the current flow is concentrated near the surface due to the skin effect.
 The center of the conductor carries little current but contributes weight and cost.
 Thus, multiple parallel cables (called bundle conductors) are used for higher capacity.
 Bundle conductors are used at high voltages to reduce energy loss caused by corona discharge.

 Today, transmission-level voltages are usually considered to be 110 kV and above.
 Lower voltages, such as 66 kV and 33 kV, are usually considered subtransmission voltages, but are occasionally used on long lines with light loads.
 Voltages less than 33 kV are usually used for distribution.
 Voltages above 765 kV are considered extra high voltage and require different designs.

+Increased ambient temperatures during extreme heat events can reduce the efficiency of electrical transmission and distribution, especially in overhead systems.
+Thermal expansion causes overhead lines to sag, reducing current flow and increasing the risk of unintended arc discharge if there is vegetation nearby.

 Overhead transmission wires depend on air for insulation, requiring that lines maintain minimum clearances.
 Adverse weather conditions, such as high winds and low temperatures, interrupt transmission.
 Wind speeds as low as 23 kn can permit conductors to encroach operating clearances, resulting in a flashover and loss of supply.
 Oscillatory motion of the physical line is termed conductor gallop or flutter depending on the frequency and amplitude of oscillation.